taylornguyen527/Retail_Orders/README.md

 # Project scope
 _ Defining the needs of the business: purchase patterns and retention prediction for customers acquired from promotion campaigns.

 _ Defining the target: customers who never purchase before 2022, with the first order containing a discount from Jan to June 2022.

 _ Defining the data extraction: all the target first orders details: total values, discount, quantity, products, customer DOB.

-_ Data validation and cleaning: anomalies examination, language, and dollar conversion, _ Data transformation and analysis: aggregate the details of each customer before retention analysis.
+_ Data validation and cleaning: anomalies examination, language, and dollar conversion.

+_ Data transformation and analysis: aggregate the details of each customer before retention analysis.

 _ Clustering and retention prediction: machine learning models (unsupervised and unsupervised).

 # Usage